-The first five minutes of this film are so frenetic and electrifying that I could swear it was going to win the Palme d’Or, which it’s vying for right now.
+The first five minutes of this film are so frenetic and electrifying that I could swear it was going to win the Palme d’Or.
 Syrian refugees are trying to cross from Serbia into Hungary at night on a makeshift boat controlled by greedy smugglers, where they are met with bullets.
 Their precarious craft capsizes, many are killed and others run into the dense Puszta forest.
 This is where Aryaan (Zsombor Jéger) is met by a police cop, who shoots him three times.
 Unexplainably, the bullets fail to kill him.
 But that’s not the only miracle: the young Syrian suddenly learns that he can fly.

 This a premise for a very promising movie, lyrically translating the political connotations of the refugee crisis into supernatural powers.
 Plus, the film is a metaphor of Europe: it opens up with titles explaining that there is a sea of salt water on one of Jupiter’s moons that could harbour life, and this sea is aptly named “Europa”.
 Sadly these promises do not materialise.
 The film slowly morphs into a action thriller dotted with a few poetical devices.
 By the time we reach the end, the pan-European political message is hardly recognisable, diluted instead in the beautiful cinematography and a fast-paced script.